solid/process/solid-team.md

 # Solid Team

-The Solid Team are dedicated stewards of the Solid Project, tasked with realizing the Solid Mission by supporting the fulfillment of the Solid Roadmap.
+The Solid Team are dedicated stewards of the Solid Project, tasked with realizing the Solid Mission by supporting the realization of the Solid Roadmap.

 The Solid Team fulfills [roles and responsibilities](#roles-and-responsibilities) necessary to realize the Solid mission and provide an effective means of governance.
 Individuals occupying these roles were appointed by and serve at the pleasure of the Solid Leader.

 The Solid Team has the great responsibility to exercise their authority when necessary to ensure the viability and integrity of Solid, while at the same time fostering a collaborative, transparent, and supportive environment for contribution.
 The Solid Leader heads the Solid Team and can veto decisions and adjust direction as they see fit.

+## Team Members

 | Individual            | Role                              |
 | --------------------- | --------------------------------- |